6. Support Vector Machines#

 or alternatively

-The 3 samples “-”, “-”, and “+” in the sketch are the only ones for which the KKT constraint is active.
+The three samples “-”, “-”, and “+” in the sketch are the only ones for which the KKT constraint is active.

 These are called the support vectors.

-From the sketch, we can already ascertain that the number of support vectors may be significantly smaller than the number of samples, i.e. also the number of active constraints that we have to take into account.
+From the sketch, we can already ascertain that the number of support vectors may be significantly smaller than the number of samples, i.e., the number of active constraints that we have to take into account.
 Next, we construct the Lagrangian of the optimization problem:

 Note that in this case, our Lagrangian only has inequality constraints!